eejlny/SGRACEx1/README.md

 <img width="680" height="315" alt="{251958C9-DDBD-434C-9360-A867F731E3A1}" src="https://github.com/user-attachments/assets/a41ec5f0-7acd-40c4-ab29-4ae1cd6a3d59" />

 model_buffer contains the SGRACE dataflow configuration descriptors and it is similar to the instructions of a CPU.
 The sgrace compiler derives automatically these descriptors from the contents of the model described in pynq_class.
-It is possible to create custom pynq classes for the compiler with more layers or combining different layer types, for example.
+It is possible to create custom pynq classes for the compiler with more layers or combining different layer types.

 A number of predefined pynq_classes are available such as GAT, SAGE etc that build models using _sgrace layers.
 You can select them simply by changing pynq_class = "GAT", for example.